Pet Custody During Separation – Who keeps the Family Pet?

 Taking the First Step: FREE Consultation on Pet Custody

 Don’t face the heartbreak of pet custody uncertainty alone.
-Our family lawyers offer a free, no-obligation initial consultation to discuss your situation and explore potential pathways forward.
+Our family lawyers offer a free, no-obligation initial consultation to discuss your specific situation and explore potential pathways forward.

+This conversation provides valuable clarity during an emotionally challenging time, helping you make informed decisions about next steps in securing your pet’s future.
 The uncertainty of pet arrangements adds unnecessary stress to an already difficult separation process.
-Our family lawyers provide the guidance needed to achieve arrangements that work for everyone involved – including your beloved pet.
+Our family lawyers provide the compassionate guidance needed to achieve arrangements that work for everyone involved—including your beloved pet.

 Contact Kabir Family Law today on 0330 094 5880 to arrange your free consultation or request a callback at a time that suits you.
 Our family specialists work flexibly to accommodate your schedule and provide the support you need when you need it most.
 Our family lawyers in York as well across York, Coventry, Nottingham, Cardiff Manchester, Northampton, Oxford & London work around the clock and will be able to provide you with the advice and you need at a time to suit your needs.